wing5wong/artisan-whs-static/source/_news/2021-03-30_flynn-johnston-silver-medal-in-the-u20-400m-hurdle-race-at-the-nz-track-and-field-club-champs-2021.md

 **Outstanding effort Flynn!**

-Also, well done to former student **Sophie Andrews** had a personal best of 38.96m in the under-20 hammer, coming 4th; and **Jonathan Maples** was rewarded with a bronze and personal best of 56.5 in the hurdles!
+Also, well done to former students **Sophie Andrews** had a personal best of 38.96m in the under-20 hammer, coming 4th; and **Jonathan Maples** was rewarded with a bronze and personal best of 56.5 in the hurdles!